 Burn injuries are painful and disfiguring injuries that a victim endures.
 They’re very common among the elderly and young children.
-Also, they’re one of the most common types of traumatic injury after traffic accidents, violent attacks, and falls.
-You shouldn’t suffer in silence.
-Our Atlanta burn injury attorney at Singleton Law Firm will gladly fight on your behalf to recover compensation for medical expenses, damages, and losses.
+They’re also one of the most common types of traumatic injuries after traffic accidents, violent attacks, and falls.
+It would help if you didn’t suffer in silence.
+Our Atlanta burns injury attorney at Singleton Law Firm will gladly fight on your behalf to recover compensation for medical expenses, damages, and losses.

 Life after a Burn Injury Accident

 According to the American Burn Association, about 450,000 people seek professional medical attention for burn injuries every year in the US.

 Fires and burn injuries are the leading cause of home fatalities in the US, with nearly 85 percent of these injuries occurring at homes.
 Patients may fully recover in a few days when facing minor burns.
 However, patients suffering from severe burns endure intense psychological and physical pain during the treatment phase.
 Once your treatment phase is over, and the wounds heal, scarring and disfigurement often interfere with mobility, movement, the ability to perform your daily duties, and self-esteem and sense of identity.
 For most, the effects of a severe burn injury last a lifetime.

 In addition to the burn injury’s emotional and physical burden, the patients and their families also face mounting medical bills.
 Many patients will require continuous treatment and quality rehabilitation, including medications, surgeries, and different therapy forms.

 Depending on the severity of a burn injury, recovery after the accident may need long-term medical care, many surgeries, additional mobility devices, and ongoing physical, emotional, and occupational therapy.